sharepointoscar/MEANS/README.md

 #### Protractor e2e Testing ####
-Just use the following command for MochaJS Unit Testing
+Just use the following command for E2E  Testing

 	$ grunt protractor